Polarized TMD fragmentation functions for $J/\psi$ production: Quark fragmentation

 The nonzero FFs for a longitudinally polarized quark to fragment to $J/\psi$ are:

 All of the FFs for the transversely polarized quark, denoted by $H$, as well as $D_{1T}^\perp$, $G_{1LT}$, and $G_{1TT}$ vanish at LO in this calculation.
-The transversely polarized quark FFs all vanish because when $\Gamma= i\sigma^{\beta+}\gamma_5/2$ is inserted into the expressions in Eqs. (\ref{DA}),~(\ref{DB}), and (\ref{DC}) the traces are over an odd number of gamma matrices.
-We have checked that our $D_1$ agrees with Ref. \cite{Echevarria:2020qjk} when we sum over all polarizations.
+The transversely polarized quark FFs all vanish because when $\Gamma= i\sigma^{\beta+}\gamma_5/2$ is inserted into the expressions in Eqs. (\ref{DA})-(\ref{DC}) the traces are over an odd number of $\gamma$ matrices.
+Note that our answer for $D_1$ differs from Ref. \cite{Echevarria:2020qjk} by a factor of 1/3 because we choose to identify $D_1$ as the fragmentation function that comes from inserting the polarization projection $\frac13(-g^{\mu \nu} + \frac{P^\mu P^\nu}{M^2})$.
+This is for convenience when using $D_1$ in polarized cross sections.
+We have checked that our $D_1$ agrees with Ref. \cite{Echevarria:2020qjk} when we sum over all polarizations (effectively multiplying $D_1$ by 3).